History

 1973

-■ Starts up chromic acid recovery operations
+■Began chromic acid recovery business

 -